James Bryant (Australian cricketer)

 James Mark "Jerry" Bryant (1826 – 10 December 1881) was an Australian cricketer.
 He played first-class cricket matches for Surrey and Victoria.
 He was born in England in 1826, being christened on 24 October of that year at Caterham, Surrey.
+He married in 1859, Letitia Donaldson and they had a son Henry William Bryant.
+Jerry died in Sale, Victoria, Australia on 12 December 1881.